jayaddison/pywisetransfer/README.md

 # pywisetransfer

-An unofficial, experimental Python client library for the [TransferWise API](https://api-docs.transferwise.com).
+An unofficial, experimental Python client library for the [Wise API](https://docs.wise.com/api-docs/api-reference).

 :warning: The classes, functions and interfaces that this library provides are very much in-development and prone to change.